RumoOr/Snips-Neustart/README.md

       sam install assistant
       ```

-4. During installation you will asked for entering your `wolfram alpha api key` and the filepath of your `google cloud account file.json`
+4. During installation you will get asked for your `WolframAlpha API key` and the path of your `GCA file`

 5. You can debug potential errors with `sam service log` or `snips-skill-server`